muratk5n/thirdwave/en/2021/09/computing-ai.md

 Answer

-Essentially yes.
-But they usually don't create an analytical formula, represent $f(x)$ through a jungle of "neural" connections, at the end tho they try to reach something akin to a function by looking at data.
+Essentially yes..
+They usually don't attempt at the analytical formula, represent $f(x)$ through a jungle of "neural" connections, at the end tho they try to reach something akin to a function by looking at data.